typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 A `.gitignore` will be added to the `docs` directory that ignores all unnecessary files for checking into a repository.

 If an `option.packages` entry is supplied only those top level packages and their dependencies will be parsed.
+This is only necessary when it's desired to specifically limit linking.
+By default with no `option.packages` entry all valid dependencies with a valid `esdoc.json` file are linked.
 ```
 {
    "title": "<title>",